 What does my annual enrollment fee support?What value do I receive in return for my annual enrollment fee?How does the total cost to practice in Missouri compare to other states?Can I pay my attorney annual enrollment fees online?How do I know how much I owe?I’ve misplaced my enrollment fee statement.
-How do I get another one?I’m on Active Duty.
+How do I get another one?Why can't I print off my receipt?I’m on Active Duty.
 Do I still need to pay my annual enrollment fee?Who is exempt from paying the attorney annual enrollment fee?What are the 2016 Attorney Enrollment Fee Categories?
 Are there penalties for paying late?Can I be suspended for not paying my attorney annual enrollment fee on time?How often is the annual enrollment fee increased?What’s the process for increasing the annual enrollment fee?
 When do I receive my bar card?What if I choose to go inactive?Why does the question of gender now appear on the annual enrollment fee form?How do I complete the mandatory trust account certification portion on the annual enrollment form?

 What does my annual enrollment fee support?